 Cass County Conservation Board is reviewing opportunities to extend the southern terminus of the T-Bone Trail at Dunbar Road 3.1 miles south into the city of Atlantic.
-A firm route should be announced in 2021, with movement for design and engineering following soon after.
+Nishna Valley Trails is working with engineers to review two route alternatives to connect the T-Bone Trail into Atlantic and has secured dedicated funding to complete this trail connection from a private donor.

 4 A local proposal exists to connect Herndon to Council Bluffs following an active rail line.
 This effort is spearheaded by the National Park Service's Rivers, Trails, and Conservation Assistance (RTCA) Program.
-RTCA staff have explored this connection, including having discussions with the rail operator in the area and stakeholders from Harrison and Shelby counties.
+RTCA staff have explored this connection, including having discussions with the rail operator in the area and stakeholders from Shelby and Harrison counties.
 This project has potential to be a long-term solution to fill the trail gaps between Herndon and Council Bluffs; however, it requires additional research and conversations before it becomes feasible.
 If this project makes additional progress toward feasibility, the Great American Rail-Trail could be rerouted to take advantage of this more direct trail opportunity.